 Pharmacist in Mekelle, Ethiopia

 During the coming year, DKT will introduce several products that will expand the market for reproductive health and other products in the country.
-One exciting product is orange-flavoured LemLem Plus, a combined ORS and zinc diarrhea treatment kit, which DKT’s in-house research shows is the preferred flavour of many Ethiopian consumers.
+One exciting product is orange-flavored LemLem Plus, a combined ORS and zinc diarrhea treatment kit, which DKT’s in-house research shows are the preferred flavor of many Ethiopian consumers.